-I created some bursted tomatoes in the oven to top this egg in the hole recipe with and then added some chopped chives for an elegant touch.
+Create burst tomatoes in the oven to top this egg in the hole recipe.
+Add chopped chives for an elegant touch.

-To make this recipe, simply take your biscuit cutter and cut through each piece of bread round and set the circles aside.
+To make this recipe, simply take your biscuit cutter and cut through each piece of bread round.
+Set the circles aside.
 You are going to toast these as well.

 Now, preheat the oven to 400 degrees.
 On a sheet pan covered with parchment paper, place your cherry tomatoes.
 Toss them with a little olive oil and sprinkle on some salt and pepper.

 Cook for about 10-15 minutes until they begin to shrivel and burst just a bit.
 Remove from the oven and set aside.

 While the tomatoes are cooking in the oven, take a skillet and add to it 3 tablespoons of butter.
 Turn the heat to medium and let the butter melt.